-How does VRI work?
+How does it work?

 Over-the-Phone Interpreting and face-to-face interpreting.
 This language service eliminates the need to make an appointment with an interpreter; and wait for them to arrive in person.
-Instead, a professional video remote interpretation service connects you to an accredited interpreter in a matter of seconds.
+Instead, a professional video remote service connects you to a qualified interpreter in a matter of seconds.
 After requesting access to a VRI provider, you can connect almost instantly.
 The interpreter observes and listens to the proceedings and translates over the video call just as they would if they were in the room.

 Do not confuse VRI services with automated translation tools.
 Several devices and phone apps have made news by supposedly providing audio translation in real time.
-Although artificial intelligence is becoming increasingly sophisticated, interpreting relies on understanding the nuances of meaning and cultural significance.
+Although artificial intelligence is becoming increasingly refined, interpreting relies on understanding the nuances of meaning and cultural significance.
 These are things only a human can provide.
 And without discussion, a trained professional is the best option when it comes to interpreting.
 With VRI services, you are always connected with a real person on the other end of the video call.

 Who uses Video Remote Interpreting?

-VRI for legal services
+For legal services

-Video remote interpreting services might seem like a relatively new technological development.
-In the United States, the Office of Immigration and Customs Enforcement has been using VRI for immigration hearings since as early as 1996.
+Video remote interpreting services might seem like a relatively new development.
+In the United States, the Office of Immigration and Customs Enforcement has been using VRI for immigration hearings since 1996.
 Officials cite cost effectiveness and efficiency as major benefits.
 Police stations are following suit, adopting the technology to overcome language barriers or when working with hearing-impaired people.

 When it comes to signing official documents in another language, it is normally required by law to have an interpreter present.
 When appointments can take as little time as a few minutes, hiring a face to face interpreter can prove to be a costly expense.
-VRI allows for effective, instant language interpretation, drastically reducing the time and cost of legal appointments.
+VRI allows for effective, instant language transaltion, drastically reducing the time and cost of legal appointments.

 Healthcare interpreting is a highly specialized field.
 With the number of limited English proficient speakers in the US increasing every year, the need for healthcare interpreting services is very high.
 In emergency situations when someone needs urgent medical attention, any delay could cause critical issues.
 Emergency rooms increasingly use VRI services to identify symptoms, explain treatments and obtain consent.

 Children are sponges when it comes to learning because their brains are still developing; especially the part of the brain that deals with language.
 When families move to new countries, the youngest members often pick up on the local language quicker than their parents.
-VRI helps parents feel totally connected to their children’s education despite the language barriers.
+VRI, remote school interpreter, helps parents feel totally connected to their children’s education despite the language barriers.
 It allows them to have detailed conversations with teachers and understand curriculum requirements.
 The service keeps parents updated with all aspects of their children’s education.

 Is VRI for you?

 When it comes to interpreting needs, many options are available.
 Whether you prefer face-to-face interpreting, Over the Phone Interpreting, or Video Remote Interpreting may depend on the circumstances.
-For example, certain languages and cultures rely on nonverbal communication and indicators much more than others do.
-Sign Language interpreting is also entirely reliant on all parties being able to see one another.
+For example, certain languages and cultures rely on nonverbal interactions and indicators much more than others do.
+Sign Language interpreting (SLI) is also entirely reliant on all parties being able to see one another.
 When dealing with certain circumstances, it would be better to use video remote interpreting services.
 It all comes down to weighing your needs, costs, time and finding the solution that works best.

 Sadly, it is not always possible to hire a specialist to interpret business, legal, medical or family matters in person.
 VRI can be the answer if you need to be sure that you are not missing out on anything.
-If you have interest in VRI services or any of the alternative interpreting services mentioned in this article, please contact Global Arena for more information.
+If you have interest in VRI services or any of the alternative interpreting services, contact Global Arena for more information.
 We are proud to offer Video Remote Interpreting services in addition to our in-person and telephonic interpreting services.